 Under normal operating conditions, the fluid installed at the factory will give satisfactory lubrication for the life of the vehicle.
 Fluid changes are not necessary unless the following conditions exist:

-- The lubricant has become contaminated with water.
-If contaminated with water, the fluid should be changed immediately. - If severe usage has occurred, refer to Maintenance Schedule "B" in Section 8 of this manual.
+• The lubricant has become contaminated with water.
+If contaminated with water, the fluid should be changed immediately.

-Rear Drive Assembly (RDA )- AWD/4WD Models Only
+Rear Drive Assembly (RDA) - AWD/4WD Models Only

 Lubricant Selection